guybeckenstein/crack-the-enigma-web-app/README.md

 When the Agent finds candidates for decoding, it will send them to the Allies, and when the UBoat indicates that the original cipher has been found, the identity of the winning Allies will be announced.
 ```

-It is including Enigma machine implementation, automatic decipher process (using brute force), and client-server model.

-The machine is a generic one, not limited to a certain scale.

-The process involved working with multiple threads, files, collections and other OOP concepts and principles (e.g. interfaces, encapsulation, SOLID).

-Familiarity with Spring and Maven frameworks, and Postman for building the API of HTTP application.

-I used Apache Tomcat for web-server environment.

 ------
 ### Screenshots